-We are kicking off a new blog series on planning your franchise development program for 2021.
-Before we get into strategy and tactic recommendations, we want to address something that we feel is a big concern – the proverbial elephant in the room.
+We are kicking off a blog series on planning your franchise development program for 2021.
+Before we get into strategy and tactic recommendations, we want to address something we feel is a big concern – the proverbial elephant in the room.
 In this blog, we’re going to confront it head-on.
 Depending on portals and brokers for franchise development planning comes with the danger of facing certain risks.

 Because many franchise brands use franchise brokers and franchise portals to sell franchises, internal franchisor efforts often slow down, and it’s not the fault of the brokers or portals.
 Over time, many brands stop using dedicated funds and resources to build their own marketing and strategies … and eventually, they lose them.